 Job boards to me are the ideal and only place I would look for jobs.
 Why?
 Because it is so bloody simple.
 I register and set up some search terms so that when a job is posted that matches my criteria I get an email alert telling me about it.
 It's then down to me to see if what the advertiser (recruiter or direct employer, it matters not) has to say woos me or not.

-Sadly though, what has happened since online job posting emerged and has since grown into the monster it is today (no pun or promotion intended) is that people have focused less on creativity of message and more about how many boards their buck will buy them.
+Sadly though, what has happened since online job posting emerged and has since grown into the monster it is today (no pun or promotion intended) is that too many people have focused less on creativity of message and more about how many boards their buck will buy them.

 Job boards aren't dying.
 The art of knowing how to attract people through creativity with words is.
 Don't believe me?
-Just look at a typical job board and the cut & pasted dross that's on there.
+Just look at a typical job board and the dross that's on there.
 Most of it would never have made it into print as editorial quality control wouldn't have allowed the ad to cheapen the reputation of the publisher.
 On that point, the job board that introduces quality control in terms of content, ahead of the need to just make money by accepting any old copy, will maybe lose out on quantity, but be streets ahead in terms of quality.
 I don't expect that to happen anytime soon though.